 WHAT’S “IN STORE” AT BNP

-The BNP has 3 sections to visit The Zoo, The forest and a Butterfly park.
-The most important, obviously is the forest trip ( known as Safari) where you can come across the “wildlife” in its natural habitat.
-The ticket fare for the Safari is 210 rupees which also include the admission to the zoo.
-(For children and Senior citizens, there is concession).
+The BNP has 3 sections to visit The Zoo, The forest (Grand safari) and a Butterfly park.
+The most important, obviously is the trip to the forests where you can come across the “wildlife” in its natural habitat.
+The ticket fare for the Safari is 260 rupees for Indian citizens which also include the admission to the zoo.
+(For children and Senior citizens, there is concession, see image below).
 You may read other reviews that depending on the day, the fee changes, but it does not.
-Every day, whether it be Sunday or Monday, it is 210 per head (as on 16 June 2012).
+Every day, whether it be Sunday or Monday, it is 260 per head .
 You need to take a SEPARATE ticket for your camera, which is 25 rupees per camera.
 The ticket to the butterfly park is available at the gate of the butterfly park and not at the main ticket counter.
-Regarding what is inside the zoo, forest and park, i am not wasting any space and time by writing about it, because almost every animal whose name a common man knows are found inside, if you visit all 3 sections of the park.
+Regarding what is inside the zoo, forest and park, i won’t go in details, because almost every animal whose name a common man knows are found inside, if you visit all 3 sections of the park.